iorchard/opensslh-ansible/README.rst

    # URL for openssl source tarball (when there is a connection to internet)
    #openssh_src: "https://ftp.jaist.ac.jp/pub/OpenBSD/OpenSSH/portable/openssh-{{ openssh_version }}.tar.gz"

-If you have an internet connection on ansible controller, Use URL-based openssl_src and openssh_src.
+If you have an internet connection on deployer,
+Use URL-based openssl_src and openssh_src.

-Or else, get openssl and openssh source tarball and put them in the specified path on ansible controller host.
+Or else, get openssl and openssh source tarball and put them in the specified path on deployer.

 Change openssl_version and openssh_version to the latest one.